Nikon d3500 vs Nikon d5600 comparison:

 The sensor size within a digital camera is one of the essential elements impacting image quality.

-Compared to smaller pixels in a sensor of the same technical generation, a large sensor will, all other things being equal, have larger individual pixel-units that offer superior low-light sensitivity, a more comprehensive dynamic range, and richer color depth.
+Compared to smaller pixels in a sensor of the same technical generation, a considerable sensor will, all other things being equal, have larger individual pixel-units that offer superior low-light sensitivity, a more comprehensive dynamic range, and richer color depth.

 A big sensor camera will also provide the photographer more control over the depth of field in the picture, improving their ability to separate a subject from the backdrop.